ShiraHagarGilliam/playwright-todo-tests/README.md

 # playwright-todo-tests ✅

-This project is a test automation suite for the [TodoMVC App](https://demo.playwright.dev/todomvc/), built using [Playwright](https://playwright.dev/).
+This project is a full Playwright-based automation suite for the [TodoMVC App](https://demo.playwright.dev/todomvc/).
+It includes end-to-end, functional, and unit tests, all structured using the **Page Object Model (POM)**.

-It was created as part of the home assignment for the Shift Security CO-OP program.
+The project was built from scratch as part of the Shift Security CO-OP home assignment.

 ---